 How to Perform Rhode Island Inmate Lookup

-If you want to find someone located in an RI jail or prison, you can search for them using their inmate ID, name, race, sex, age, or their town of residence.
-Rhode Island inmate search will result in a list of possible matches.
+If you want to find someone located in a RI jail or prison, you can search for them using their inmate ID, name, race, sex, age, or their town of residence.
+Rhode Island inmate records search will result in a list of possible matches.
 You can click on each record to see further details about the inmate's sentences with dates, charges, bail, bond and case numbers along with basic demographic information.
 If you want a complete criminal history, you can use a Rhode Island prison inmate search to find someone and all about them.

 Creating Public Jail Records

 The state prison administrators are continually creating jail records as new inmates arrive and others move to different facilities or are released on parole.
 Every form, document, and file created for each inmate is kept with their prison ID and permanent jail record.
 Jail records created and maintained follow the prisoner through the system and are shared among all law enforcement agencies.
 Sharing of information keeps everyone on the same page and makes it easier for a new facility to take possession of the prisoner.

 Criminal Justice Quick Facts

 Rhode Island Prisoner Statistics by Gender